 We want you to enjoy to the max a well-planned fishing expedition!
 Good luck!

-In the high tide and low tide chart, we can see that the first low tide will be at 4:45 am and the next low tide at 5:15 pm.
-The first high tide will be at 11:05 am and the next high tide at 11:10 pm.
+In the high tide and low tide chart, we can see that the first high tide was at 5:00 am and the next high tide will be at 4:55 pm.
+The first low tide was at 10:30 am and the next low tide will be at 11:35 pm.

-The lunar phase is a Waxing Crescent.
-Today we will have 11 hours and 21 minutes of sun.
-The solar transit will be at 11:54 am and the length of time the moon will be visible will be 13 hours and 17 minutes.
+The lunar phase is a Waning Crescent.
+Today we have 12 hours and 0 minutes of sun.
+The solar transit is at 11:47 am and the length of time the moon will be visible will be 10 hours and 56 minutes.

-The tidal coefficient today is 70, a high value and therefore the range of tides and currents will also be high.
-At noon the tidal coefficient drops to 65 to end the day with a tidal coefficient of 61.
-The tide heights today are 0.3 m, 1.4 m, 0.4 m and 1.3 m.
+The tidal coefficient today is 54 (average).
+At noon the tidal coefficient increases to 59 to end the day with a tidal coefficient of 64.
+The tide heights today are 1.1 m, 0.6 m, 1.4 m and 0.4 m.
 We can compare these levels with the maximum high tide recorded in the tide tables for Newcastle which is of 2.0 m and a minimum height of 0.0 m.

 Tide timetable for Newcastle.
 The times are generated in local time in New South Wales and the daylight saving time change is calculated automatically, so you don't need to add or subtract anything.
 You will also have the lunar phase, sunrise and sunset times, the tidal coefficient and the average fish activity forecast for each day according to the solunar tables: